rochester-rcl/rcl-lidar-scanner/README.md

 # rcl-lidar-scanner
 Repository for Tests with Intel RealSense LiDAR L515

-PC Recorder file hold two pieces of code:
+PC Recorder file holds two pieces of code:

 1. image_collection.ipynb: Contains code to collect a series of pointcloud objects from the connected camera.
 1. IMU_stream: Sample code to stream IMU values from the camera.